 2. Changes to Graduate Standards Policy regarding “C’s”

 Janzow moved approval of the changes to the GSP; Shaw seconded.
 Proposed changes would require a cumulative grade point average of 3.0 on a scale of 4.0 be required in all graduate work taken; not allow a student who accumulates nine or more hours of ‘C’ or receives an ‘F’ and has other grades below ‘B’ to continue in the graduate program without specific permission; non-degree seeking students are expected to meet same standards as degree students in respect to maintaining a 3.0 grade point average; students receiving a grade below ‘B’ will be encouraged to repeat the course.
 Janzow distributed the current policy (Academic Standards, page 12 in Graduate Bulletin, 2005-2007).
 He noted that the Bulletin does not address the ‘C’ issue.
-After much discussion it was agreed to make the following revisions to the proposed policy: add a mechanism to provide for an appeal process/procedure; in item 2 of the policy, add “department and the approval of the Dean of the School of Graduate Studies” regarding specific permission to continue in the graduate program; and remove the “/or” which will require both the Dean “and” the department to make exceptions.
+After much discussion it was agreed to make the following revisions to the proposed policy: add a mechanism to provide for an appeal process/procedure; in item 2 of the policy, add “department and the approval of the Dean of the Graduate Studies” regarding specific permission to continue in the graduate program; and remove the “/or” which will require both the Dean “and” the department to make exceptions.
 It was also agreed by the Council that the sentence: “The student must complete a repeat card and obtain permission of the Dean of Graduate Studies to repeat a course” would be deleted.
 In the Procedure section of the policy, it will be added that a student is required to schedule an appointment with appropriate personnel concerning the receipt of a 3rd ‘C’.
 Upon a call for question and vote, the Council voted 11 in favor of the revised policy with the changes and 4 against.
 A corrected copy will be sent to the Office of the Provost and distributed to the Council.
 (Revision attached)

 3. Revisions to M.A. in Secondary Education